 - A cutaway Earth model that can be painted – It shows the crust, mantle, outer core and inner core

 - A satellite view model of a hurricane – It has the eye and swirling clouds of the formation of the storm.
-It makes it easy to visualise the phenomenon and gives an idea of the gigantic size of the storm with outlines of land also seen.
+It makes it easy to visualize the phenomenon and gives an idea of the gigantic size of the storm with outlines of land also seen.

 - Different types of bridges – students can design their own bridges or make models of suspension, beam, arch, cantilever, truss or cable-stayed bridges.
 This can be linked to cities and rivers where the different bridges are found.